 I’m remembering how I had one carry on suitcase and one laptop backpack for three months in Asia Pacific.
 I heard about taking one backpack for the 40 day Camino de Santiago.
 How that really opens us up when life is that simple, when I choose between the two pairs of pants, three shirts.
 It creates space for new possibilities, more time for those in our business and life, and leads to less attachment to what is no longer needed.

 What do you say yes, no to?
 What are you letting go of to move ahead?
 What is essential for greater agility and success, to unlock your potential?
-You know that is what I am about.

 To your full potential, prosperity and peace (and our success, we are in this together!),